 Total overhead costs ÷ profit = breakeven point

-For example, if your overhead costs are $50 and you sell each of your handmade products for $20 with $10 of that covering materials and labour costs, you would even out after selling 5 items and anything after that would be profit.
+For example, if your overhead costs are $50 and you sell each of your handmade products for $20 with $10 of that covering materials and labor costs, you would even out after selling 5 items and anything after that would be profit.

 Sale of product #1 = $30 towards overhead